paldhous/ucb/2018/dataviz/md/class7.md

   filter(year == 2016 & !is.na(life_expect)) %>%
   select(country, life_expect, income, region)
 ```
 In this code, we created a new object called `longevity` from `nations` and then (`%>%`) filtered it for just the data for 2016 and to include only non-null values.
-Then we select just four variables from the ten in the original data frame.
+Then we selected just four variables from the 11 in the original data frame.
 There should be data returned for 195 countries.

 Here are the first few records in the new object: